f-mode oscillations of anisotropic neutron stars in full general relativity

-\end{widetext} where $H_0$, $H_1$, $H_2$, $K$ are metric perturbation functions.
-We can still reduce the independent components of metric perturbation.
-If we subtract $33$ component of Einstein equation from the $22$ component, We will come up with the following relation,
+\end{widetext} where $H_0(r)$, $H_1(r)$, $H_2(r)$, $K(r)$ are metric perturbation functions that have only radial dependence, and $\omega$ is the angular frequency of the time varying component of the perturbation.
+We can further reduce the independent components of the metric perturbation.
+If we subtract the $``33"$ component of the Einstein equation from the $``22"$ component, we get the following: